rsksmart/devportal-1.0/rsk/rbtc/gas.md

 - What is _minimum gas price_ and how it changes
 - How to get that _minimum gas price_

+### MinimumGasPrice
+The minimumGasPrice is written in the block header by miners and establishes the minimum gas price a transaction should have in order to be included in that block.
+Negotiated minimum gas price is described in RSKIP-09.

 Minimum gas price is written in the block header by miners and describes the minimum gas price a transaction should have to be included in that block.
 It can change along time: at most 0.01% respect to the previous block.
 Last block minimum gas price can be obtained using this Web3 method:
 ```